Ukrainians' resilience persists despite new Russian barrage

 Russian missiles and Iranian-made drones struck at least 10 regions across the country two days later, targeting critical infrastructure such as power plants and waterworks in major urban centers.
 The barrage left 19 dead and more than 100 wounded in the most extensive attacks since the early days after the Russian invasion began on Feb.
 24.

-On Monday, explosives-laden suicide drones once again struck Kyiv, sending residents running for cover.
+On Monday, explosives-laden suicide drones struck Kyiv, setting buildings ablaze and sending residents running for cover.
+City life quickly resumed, though hours later air raid sirens were triggered again, and metro stations filled up with worried but calm residents.

 But the more the Kremlin threatens to make the upcoming winter intolerable, the more Ukrainians seem to unite in their intent to defeat Putin.